rangle/redux-beacon/README.md

  * decouple your analytics from your app logic
  * define your analytics events once, send them anywhere
  * track analytics offline
- * track analytics in React Native and Corodova
+ * track analytics in React Native and Cordova

 <b></b>